Quantum deformed phantom dynamics in light of the generalized uncertainty principle: GUP-modified background dynamics

 \subsubsection{GUP deformed dynamics}

-In this subsection, we review the inclusion of higher-order correction of the uncertainty principle in the cosmological Hamiltonian.
-To achieve this, we perform a canonical transformation of the phase space as follows:
+In this subsection, we review the inclusion of higher-order correction of the uncertainty principle in the cosmological Hamiltonian without the potential $V(\phi)$.
+To achieve our goal, we first perform a canonical transformation of the phase space in $x$ and $y$ variables such that our Hamiltonian gets simplified and making it easier to incorporate the effects of GUP as follows:

-While preserving the dynamics.
-To see it explicitly, we note that differentiation of Eq.(\ref{CanonicalTransformation}) gives